0xTas/0xidiz3r/README.md

 ---

 ### As a CLI Utility: <br>
-The following assumes that you have cloned the repo and built the binary using `cargo build --release`.<br>
+The following assumes that you have either downloaded a release binary or cloned the repo and built it using `cargo build --release`.<br>

 A simple CLI tool is provided as an abstraction over the API for your convenience:<br><br>